What is the Nonprofit Security Grant Program

 Announced in 2019 to combat terrorist attacks against nonprofit organizations such as churches, FEMA’s Nonprofit Security Grant Program has raised millions of dollars to protect property and save lives.

-These grants offer funding for physical security to nonprofit organizations that are at high risk of terrorist attack.
+These grants offer funding for physical security to nonprofit organizations at high risk of terrorist attacks.
 They were developed to help nonprofits integrate their security preparedness efforts with their state and local governments.

-The Nonprofit Security Grant Program was designed to encourage coordination and collaboration between the public sector and private community organizations.
+The Nonprofit Security Grant Program encouraged coordination and collaboration between the public sector and private community organizations.

-Taking a coordinated approach to safety is an important aspect of Mobile Communications America’s security solutions philosophy.
+Taking a coordinated approach to safety is an essential aspect of Mobile Communications America’s security solutions philosophy.
 We offer integrated security solutions to churches, community centers, and other nonprofit organizations.

 Security Grants for Nonprofits Funding

-The Nonprofit Security Grant Program (NSGP) offers the largest security grants for nonprofits.
+The Nonprofit Security Grant Program (NSGP) offers nonprofits the most significant security grants.

 The NSGP supports FEMA’s efforts in enhancing the ability of your nonprofit—as well as state, local, tribal, and territorial governments—to prepare for, prevent, and protect yourself against the looming threats of bad actors who want to do you and your community harm.